-2019 has shown that our planet is more vulnerable than ever before.
-Signs of climate change threatening our environment are evident.
-People from all over the world have expressed their concerns about the future to politicians and businesses, asking them to take measures.
-Extreme weather, scarcity of water, deforestation, the nitrogen discussion, monoculture and the suppression of biodiversity, are just a few examples of global threats to our existing cultures and social connections.
-Not to mention the fair allocation of labour, segregation in society and access to affordable insurance for everyone.
+2020 has shown that our planet and its people are more vulnerable than ever before.
+Concerns around climate change threatening our environment, have been surpassed by concerns about the global health pandemic: COVID-19 which has been at the forefront.
+This does however not mean extreme weather, scarcity of water, deforestation, the nitrogen discussion, monoculture and the suppression of biodiversity have vanished as global threats.
+These topics along with fair allocation of labour, segregation in society and access to affordable insurance for everyone are urgent issues that require our immediate attention.